The Bradenton Area boasts...

 Did you know...

-- The Bradenton Area has its own airport: Sarasota Bradenton International Airport (SRQ) offering non-stop service on Delta, JetBlue, United, American, Frontier, Allegiant, Air Canada and Elite Airways.
+- The Bradenton Area has its own airport.
+Sarasota Bradenton International Airport (SRQ) offers non-stop service on Delta, JetBlue, United, Southwest, American, Breeze, Avelo, Frontier, Allegiant, Sun Country, Air Canada and Elite Airways.

-- Cortez Historic Fishing Village is the oldest working fishing village in Florida and home to The Folk School offering programs for guests to immerse themselves in the activities of our settlers and ancestors, including quilting, soap-making, woodcrafting, net mending, fish filleting and more.
+- Cortez Historic Fishing Village is the oldest working fishing village in Florida and home to the Florida Maritime Museum offering programs for guests to immerse themselves in the activities of our settlers and ancestors, including quilting, soap-making, woodcrafting, net mending, fish filleting and more.

 - You won’t find chain restaurants or sky-rise buildings on Anna Maria Island.
-In fact, all buildings measure three stories or less.
+In fact, all buildings are three stories or less.

 - Anna Maria Island boasts seven miles of uninterrupted beach.